Updated Nov 2017 after more testing

 - 47lb / 21.3kg weight

-- Claimed accuracy of +/- 3%, but I found power readings to be within 1-2% of Quarq and Stages
+- Claimed accuracy of +/- 3%, but I found power readings to be within 2% of pairs of power meters (Quarq/Stages, Shimano/Garmin, Pioneer/Garmin)

-- Works with Zwift, TrainerRoad, CycleOps' own VirtualTraining and other apps
+- Works with Zwift, TrainerRoad, CycleOps' own Rouvy app and other apps

 Whether riding a virtual course on Zwift or VirtualTraining, or following specific intervals on TrainerRoad, the Hammer adjusts resistance quickly and smoothly.